GamKon/Jenkins_CICD_pipeline/README.md

     Builds Java-Maven Docker container app.
     Pushes the image to my local Nexus and remote DockerHub repositories.
-    Going to use Terraform to provide infrastructure and deploy the app on AWS in the future.
+    Uses Terraform to provide infrastructure on AWS Deploy the app on EC2.